int-brain-lab/mtscomp/README.md

-# mtscomp: Multichannel time series lossless compression in Python
+# Multichannel time series lossless compression in Python

 Lossless compression for time-dependent signals with high sampling rate (tens of thousands of Hz) and high dimensionality (hundreds or thousands of channels).
 Developed for large-scale ephys neuro recordings (e.g. Neuropixels).